 - Ensure product messaging is obvious to your target audience.

-- Facilitate collaboration across other departments (i.e. marketing, product, customer support) that actually helps sales
+- Facilitate collaboration across other departments (i.e. marketing, product, customer support) that actually help sales

 - Encourage customers to want to buy from you